 It turns out that if you were looking to be a g-man for the Justice Department that didn’t stand for “government-man” at all, but stood for how well you passed the test on “god, guns, and gays.”
 You hat to love some two of those but not all three, and they did not let you pick from the list.
 The report even seems to indicate that one of the US Attorney’s that was fired — and another employee who was not promoted — may have been the victims of an unsubstantiated rumor that they were lesbians.
 This is not justice!

-If a lot of wannabe employees for the Justice Department now feel like they were not hired or passed over, if they didn’t have lawyers before this was front-page news, then even their brother-in-laws can handle the case just fine for them now, because some big paydays are coming for these discriminated workers.
+If a lot of wannabe employees for the Justice Department now feel like they were not hired or passed over, if they didn’t have lawyers from a good motorcycle accident law firm before this was front-page news, then even their brother-in-laws can handle the case just fine for them now, because some big paydays are coming for these discriminated workers.
 Can you spell, “class action lawsuit?”
 Sure as the sun rises from the east, a big one is coming, and as sure as the sun sets in the west, the settlements by Justice here are going to be in the millions.

-Reading stories of the report, I wondered if there is not a taxpayer’s suit that is possible here as well.
+Reading stories of the report by injury lawyers in Gainesville, I wondered if there is not a taxpayer’s suit that is possible here as well.
 One clearly more qualified candidate was passed over for position in the anti-terrorism section of Justice, because late in the vetting process it turned out that he had a problem in this non-political job — he was a registered Democrat.
 So, the nation’s safety was jeopardized by illegal partisanship, it seems.
 Unfortunately too often the government holds itself harmless against such claims from you and me.